 That Aussie icon, the jaffle iron, has a shorter history than you may think.
 It was invented in 1949 and was a coveted household item in the early 1950s.
 The original Jaffle brand jaffle iron was designed and patented by Dr Earnest Smithers of Bondi.
 So it’s all-Australian.
 He also invented the name – perhaps because it sounded a bit like waffle?

 It seems I was quite wrong about the origins of the jaffle iron.
 Looking at old advertisements it seemed to be paired with the pressure cooker, another popular appliance of the time.
 So I deduced (wrongly it seems) that they had a common (English) origin.
-However, I recently had a note from John Ruffels, who wrote:
+However, I later had a note from John Ruffels, who wrote:

 “I know for sure the Jaffle Iron was designed and named and patented in Australia in June 1949 by Dr Ernest E.Smithers, a Bondi medico who moved to the Little Bay Hospital post 1945.
 He had resided in Bondi for ten years before that, and that is where he invented not only the Jaffle Iron (Australian Design Office registered Number 27089), but also the Surfoplane!.I have been in touch with the Smithers family and have seen the Patent document from the National Archives of Australia.
 Yours, John Ruffels